Author: Dr Ben Tallon, Dermatologist/Dermatopathologist, Tauranga, New Zealand, 2010.

 Numerous pathological variations for Kaposi sarcoma have been described depending on the nature of additional associated features or pattern of the dermal proliferation.
 They are largely intuitive from the description of the lesion.
 Reported variants include:

 Lesional cells in Kaposi sarcoma are positive to the non-specific endothelial markers CD31 (Figure 7) and CD34, and also to the lymphatic endothelial marker D2-40 or podoplanin.
 The antibody to HHV-8 (Human Herpes Virus 8) latent nuclear antigen 1 is a highly specific commercial stain and has simplified the diagnosis in difficult cases.
 Figure 8.

 Microvenular haemangioma: This vascular tumour can be difficult to discriminate from early patch stage lesions clinically.
 Less well-formed vessels, presence of nuclear pleomorphism and positive immunohistochemistry to HHV-8 is consistent with Kaposi sarcoma.

 Tufted haemangioma: Multiple lobules of spindle cells are seen, but they lack the interlacing pattern of Kaposi sarcoma nor the slit-like vascular channel formation.

-Pseudo-Kaposi sarcoma (acroangiodermatitis): While in the differential of early stage Kaposi sarcoma, acroangiodermatitis is formed by a a regular small vessel proliferation without the sinuous appearance of Kaposi Sarcoma.
+Pseudo-Kaposi sarcoma (acroangiodermatitis): While in the differential of early stage Kaposi sarcoma, acroangiodermatitis is formed by a regular small vessel proliferation without the sinuous appearance of Kaposi sarcoma.